The Mission of the Church

 The Need for Leaders

 While the above is true, we’re also aware of another reality: missional effectiveness requires well-trained leaders.
-Effective pastoral ministry leaders possess a spiritual gifting toward the task of ministry leadership, that gift needs to be developed and matured in order to be deployed in Kingdom service.
+Effective pastoral ministry leaders possess a spiritual gifting toward the task of ministry leadership that needs further development for Kingdom service.

-Over time, several pathways toward leadership development have emerged: leaders may choose to go to seminary to receive formal education, they may choose to find vocational work in ministry and learn on-the-job, or they may craft some combination of the two.
-These approaches have their strengths, but they also share a key weakness: theory and application are never fully integrated.
+Over time, several pathways toward leadership development have emerged.
+Leaders may decide to go to seminary to receive formal education, they may choose to find vocational work in ministry and learn on-the-job, or they may craft some combination of the two.
+These approaches have their strengths, but they also share a fundamental weakness: theory and application are never fully integrated.

 The Immerse Philosophy